devleague/bruhdash/README.md

 ####Install http-server:
 `npm install -g http-server`

-You will need to do your work in the browser by starting http-server in your terminal:
+You will need to do your work in the browser by starting live-server in your terminal:

-`$ http-server`
+`$ live-server`

 ...which will allow you to use your browser to load your libary at [http://localhost:8080](http://localhost:8080)